 This World Pangolin Day, join us in celebrating pangolins and the amazing efforts of conservationists to protect them.
 The Pangolin Crisis Fund (PCF) has one mission: saving all eight species of pangolins from extinction, and your generous support enables us to make lasting impacts toward that goal.
-Since launching in 2019, the PCF has granted over $5.4 million to 76 projects protecting pangolins in 28 countries across Africa and Asia, and none of this tremendous investment would have been possible without people like you.
+Since launching in 2019, the PCF has supported 95 projects protecting pangolins in 28 countries across Africa and Asia, and none of this tremendous investment would have been possible without people like you.

 Continue learning about these scaly creatures and make a gift this World Pangolin Day to help them.